I remember my first sprint planning meeting, many years ago now. And it was a big deal at the time.

-Sprint planning was a whole day event on the first Monday of our very first sprint.
+Sprint planning was a whole day event on the first Monday of our first sprint.
 Many weeks prior had been spent eliciting requirements, compiling the backlog and hiring team members.
 Now, it was finally time to unveil the user stories.

 The whole team looked to me to run the ceremony and provide guidance when needed.
 Agile coaching and certifications weren’t mainstream then, so I literally carried the Scrum guide around with me.